LelsersLasers/Applied-Comp-Sci/80sGame/NEO CROSSER/README.md

             - Press Enter or click the screen to return to the welcome screen
     - Restore Screen
         - Use w/s (or arrow keys) to do a fancy scrolly thing through saved games
-        - Press X to delete a saved game and Y to start as that game
+        - Press X to delete a saved game and Enter to start as that game
             - Game will start paused so you don't insta die
+            - Note: because Enter is used as an 'action' button, Y is used to go back
         - Click/touch on a save to focus it
             - Click on the focused/centered save to start from that save
             - Long press on the focused/centered save to delete that save